heartjs/heart/README.md

 ### Event Handlers

 Side effects of your domain.
-For example `send notification about created order`, `send email for abandoned cart` etc
+For example `send notification about created order`, `send email for abandoned cart` etc.

 ---